MetPhoto/Job-application-tracking-dataase/README.md

 Application code ('web files') are stored in `/var/www/jobs`.

 The file `jobs/library/config.php` will need to be updated with the correct `server` name and MySQL user `password`.

+MySQL account set in the config file, currently set to `jobs`.

 The `Portal` link at the top left provides a link back to local web based portal.
 This hosts links to my favourite local applications and web sites.
 The default home page for my web browser on my iMac.